Proven Ways to Make your Content More Viral

 Leverage the Press

 Quality online press releases are a GREAT way to syndicate your content across thousands of sites, reaching an audience of millions within seconds.
-While press releases may not be either cost-effective or appropriate for every post, they are indeed a great marketing channel to leverage for new product/service offerings or other newsworthy company events.
+While press releases may not be cost-effective or appropriate for every post, they are a great marketing channel for new product/service offerings or other newsworthy company events.

 About Salterra Digital Services